wbrbr/LipschitzPruning/README.md

 🌐 [**Project page**](https://wbrbr.org/publications/LipschitzPruning)

-📰 *Computer Graphics Forum* (Eurographics 2025)
+📰 Published in *Computer Graphics Forum* (Eurographics 2025)

-🏆 Best Paper award: Honorable mention
+🏆 Received an Honorable Mention for the Best Paper award

 📢 Presented at **SIGGRAPH 2025**